x-systems/phlex-data/docs/conditions.rst

 Agile Data allows for adding conditions on related models for retrieval of type 'model has references where'.

-Setting conditions on references can be done utilizing the Model::refLink method but there is a shorthand format directly integrated with addCondition method using "/" to chain the reference names::
+Setting conditions on references can be done utilizing the Model::createTheirModelLinked method but there is a shorthand format directly integrated with addCondition method using "/" to chain the reference names::

 	$contact->addCondition('company/country', 'US');